 Common sources for files like this

-If you are a Strava Summit member, you have the ability to download the .GPX files from other users' activities.
+If you are a Strava subscriber, you have the ability to download the .GPX files from other users' activities.
 However, these files will not contain time information.
 If you are trying to 'copy' an activity from another Strava user with whom you ran or rode, you can do so by asking them to export and send you their own .GPX file; when they do so that file will contain timestamps.

-And, in the event that neither of these solutions works, you can always create a manual activity on Strava.
+If you can not obtain GPS files with time information you can always create a manual activity on Strava.
 As always, if you have any additional questions please proceed with submitting a support ticket.